0xAX/linux-insides/Concepts/cpumask.md

 }
 ```

-`set_bit` function takes two paramter too, and sets a given bit (first paramter) in the memory (second paramter or `cpu_online_bits` bitmap).
-We can see here that before `set_bit` will be called, its two paramter will be passed to the
+`set_bit` function takes two parameter too, and sets a given bit (first parameter) in the memory (second parameter or `cpu_online_bits` bitmap).
+We can see here that before `set_bit` will be called, its two parameter will be passed to the

 * cpumask_check;
 * cpumask_bits.